jamjarlabs/JamJarWeb/docs/standard/ui-system.md

 # UI System

-The UI System allows rendering UI elements in camera space, rather than world space.
+The [`UISystem`](../../reference/classes/uisystem) allows rendering UI elements in camera space, rather than world space.
 This can be used for making menus, HUDs, notifications etc.

-## Seting up the UI system
+## Setting up the UI System

-To set up a UI system, you simply need to provide a message bus.
+To set up a [`UISystem`](../../reference/classes/uisystem), you simply need to provide a message bus.

 ```typescript
 new PointerSystem(messageBus);